scharlau/shopping_with_django/README.md

 There are some forms here for the products.
 These add the basic CRUD methods (create, read, update and delete).
 You could add similar ones for other objects.

+### Testing
+There are basic tests to confirm the site works for Products, but more should be added to confirm all models, and that the basket and purchase work correctly.

 ## The Exercises

 1. Round one should be fixing the order_detail.html page to show names of items and customers, who placed the order.
 If you have time, then you can also fix the customer_details.html page to show the customer's orders, and let them click through to the order_details.html page, which also needs more details added so customers/staff can see items.